Initiatives

 Teaming Up to Defend Children

-Watch Anquan Bolden’s Statement at our 2019 Youth Defender Leadership Summit on Player's Coalition Teaming Up with the Gault Center to give youth defenders around the country the tools and support to fight for our children.
+Watch Anquan Bolden’s Statement our Youth Defender Leadership Summit in Florida on Players Coalition Teaming Up with the Gault Center to give youth defenders around the country the tools and support to fight for our children.

 Watch the Statement of Jamaal Bailey regarding New York’s Right2RemainSilent Act

-Brandon Miller spoke about youth rights and opportunities at the 2023 Youth Defender Leadership Summit in Charlotte, NC
+Brandon Miller spoke about youth rights and opportunities at the Youth Defender Leadership Summit in Charlotte, NC.

-Executive Director Mary Ann Scali spoke about youth defense with Players Coalition members at Georgia World Congress Center in 2019
+Executive Director Mary Ann Scali spoke about youth defense with Players Coalition members at an event leading up to Super Bowl LIII at the Georgia World Congress Center in Atlanta.

 See below some of the amazing work that Players Coalition has done in the youth justice space: